-Before joining QBE LMI, Jenny was Director of Private Equity for Deutsche Asset Management and a Director of Deutsche Bank investment banking in both Sydney and London.
+Before joining QBE, Jenny was Director of Private Equity for Deutsche Asset Management and a Director of Deutsche Bank investment banking in both Sydney and London.

 Jenny has a Masters Honours degree in Metallurgy, Economics and Industrial Management from Oxford University.

 Patrick Chaney is currently General Manager, Operations for St Ives Retirement Living, a Western Australian retirement village developer and opererator.
 He’s a seasoned construction management professional with 20 years’ experience in commercial and industrial projects across Western Australia.
 For the last four years Patrick has worked as a consultant and manager in property development.
 For two years prior to joining St Ives, Patrick worked as a Project Management consultant with NANA Australia, a subsidiary of NANA Development Corporation (US Aboriginal Corporation), advising indigenous groups and corporations.

 Patrick has extensive experience in local, state and federal government procurement and contracting and is currently on the Property Council (WA) Committee for Retirement Living.
 He continues to be an active member of his community in Fremantle volunteering with local sporting and charitable organisations.

 Glenn Johnston has over 25 years' experience in procurement and logistics management across different industries and market leading companies, Glenn is a nationally recognised procurement expert and thought leader with a deep and proud passion for Indigenous business engagement.
 By helping Indigenous businesses grow and develop, Glenn firmly believes that this will lead to greater opportunities for Indigenous employment.